design-first/system-runtime/README.md

 * it is **a worflow engine** that checks at runtime if the signature of all methods of your components are compliant with your model and
 * it is **a micro NoSQL Database** that stores your components and can export/import them into another monoco NoSQL Database.

-Finally monoco help you to design, create and store components.
+Finally monoco helps you to design, create and store components.

 ## Installation